 Jumble winding involves winding randomly without being conscientious of layer or filling in depths appropriately.
 It's quick, easy, and gets the job done, but it doesn't change the inductance of the wound wire setup to produce an optimal voltage.
 It's used in small transformers, ignition coils, small electrical motors, and devices with small wire gauges.

-When winding coils through jumble winding, engineers also take into account the winding height as measured by h = d2n/b with:
+When winding coils through jumble winding, engineers also take into account the winding height as measured by

 - d as the wire gauge length,